 We do not determine the amount of the cash compensation payable by our Manager to our named executive officers.
-Our Manager and its affiliates determine the fixed and variable, if any, cash compensation earned by our named executive officers.
-Our Manager and its affiliates also determine whether and to what extent our named executive officers will be provided with employee benefit plans.
+Our Manager does not itself have a compensation program; rather the cash compensation earned by our named executive officers, all of which is fixed, is determined solely by Freedom Mortgage as a result of its services agreement with our Manager.
+Freedom Mortgage also determines whether and to what extent our named executive officers will be provided with employee benefit plans.

-This proposal gives our stockholders the opportunity to express their views on the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
+This proposal gives our stockholders the opportunity to express their views on the overall compensation of our named executive officers and the philosophy, policies and practices described in this Proxy Statement.
 This vote is not intended to address any specific item of the compensation and is not a vote on our general compensation policies, compensation of our Board or our compensation policies as they relate to risk management.
-For the reasons discussed above, we are asking our stockholders to indicate their support for our named executive officer compensation by voting FOR the following resolution at the Annual Meeting:
+For the reasons discussed above, we are asking our stockholders to indicate their support for our named executive officer compensation by voting FOR the following resolution at the virtual Annual Meeting: